 As Cyber Security becomes one of the top priorities for businesses a new UK Government-backed scheme offers free guidance to protect SMEs from software flaws and cyber attacks

 Cybersecurity is a now a top matter increasingly relevant to board members and any professionals of SMEs and large corporations.
-Therefore understanding and mastering the fundamentals of Cyber Security will help any organisation or professional to protect itself from external and internal cyber threats and all its consequences.
+Therefore understanding and mastering Cyber Security basics will help any organisation or professional to protect itself from external and internal cyber threats and all its consequences.

 In a recent 7 part Guide Introduction to Cybersecurity in Intelligenthq.com Jean Lehmann highlights some useful terms that can be helpful in understanding CyberSecurity, such as: Active attack, Blacklist, Bot, Critical infrastructure, Data breach, Intrusion detection, Key, Malware, Passive attack, Penetration testing, Phishing, Virus.
 These terms are critical and should be part of the vocabulary of business professionals to be conscious of the reality of cyber security and how hackers are now a real threat to any business.

 In the guide he uses a definition according to Margaret Rouse (2010) to define this term:

 Cybersecurity can be defined as the body of technologies, processes and practices designed to protect networks, computers, programs and data from attacks, damage or unauthorized access.

 There is no doubt that “Hackers are now more ambitious than ever,” states Mark Anderson, global corporate intelligence leader at PwC.
 And we are only at the beginning!
 Things will become more complex and difficult as any business in the world becomes digitalised including reputation, software services, accounting, finance transactions, CVs, and so forth.